RTEMS/rtems-docs/c-user/rtems_data_types.rst

 ``rtems_interrupt_frame``
   The data structure that defines the format of the interrupt stack frame as it appears to a user ISR.
-This data structure may not be defined on all ports.
+This data structure is only defined on architectures that pass the frame pointer to the ISR handler.

 .. index:: rtems_interrupt_level